Shrinking rates of horizontal gaps for generic translation surfaces: Verifying Proposition Assumption (4)

 \end{prop}

-The strategy we will take is to extend this theorem to a function $V_\delta$ which is a weighted average of the $\alpha_k$ functions.
-We want to weight the average to have nice properties, so our goal is to recreate the following theorem for integrating over an interval $I$ instead of $[0,2\pi)$.
+The strategy we will take is to extend this theorem to a function $V_\delta$ which is a weighted average of the $\alpha_k$ functions. {The choice of weights for the $\alpha_k$ ensures the functions $V_\delta$ have the following properties stated in Lemma~\ref{lem:JayadevsThesis}.}